 The department employs over fifty full-time police officers and is one of the largest municipal police departments in the area, with a yearly budget of over $9,000,000.
 Penn Hills police officers respond to upwards of 25,000 calls for service annually.
 Aside from the primary patrol function, the Penn Hills Police Department also boasts a Canine Division, Traffic Division, and a Criminal Investigative Division.

 The police department headquarters is inside the brand new Penn Hills municipal complex, at 102 Duff Road.
 Dispatching services are provided by the Allegheny County Emergency Services 911 Center.
-Responsible for overall command of the police department is Chief of Police Howard Burton, who has been with the agency for over forty years.
+Responsible for overall command of the police department is Chief of Police Howard Burton, who has been with the agency for nearly fifty years.